favware/cliff-jumper/README.md

                                           Defaults to "chore({{name}}): release {{full-name}}@{{new-version}}"
                                           You can use "{{new-version}}" in your template which will be dynamically replaced with whatever the new version is that will be published.
                                           You can use "{{name}}" in your template, this will be replaced with the name provided through "-n", "--name" or the same value set in your config file.
                                           You can use "{{full-name}}" in your template, this will be replaced "{{name}}" (when "org" is not provided), or "@{{org}}/{{name}}"
                                           (when "org" is provided).
-  -t, --skip-tag                          Whether to skip creating a git tag
+  --skip-changelog                        Whether to skip updating your CHANGELOG.md
-                                          default "true" when CI=true, "false" otherwise (default: false) -v, --verbose                           Whether to print verbose information (default: false)
+                                          default "true" when CI=true, "false" otherwise (default: false) -t, --skip-tag                          Whether to skip creating a git tag default "true" when CI=true, "false" otherwise (default: false) -v, --verbose                           Whether to print verbose information (default: false)